KobiBhattacharyya/Soccer-Game/README.md

 # Soccer-Game
-A text-based soccer game utilizing the Swing toolkit in Java
+A text-based soccer game utilizing the Swing toolkit in Java.
+Thanks to Gabe Poehls and Seneca Griffin.

 Use GameDriver.java to run the game